-the ability of the members of the Organization of Petroleum Exporting Countries, or OPEC, to maintain price stability through voluntary production limits, the level of production by non-OPEC countries and worldwide demand for oil and gas;

-level of production from known reserves;

-cost of exploring for and producing oil and gas;

-level of drilling activity and drilling rig dayrates;

-worldwide economic activity;

-national government political requirements;

-development of alternate energy sources; and
+- the ability of the members of the Organization of Petroleum Exporting Countries, or OPEC, to maintain price stability through voluntary production limits, the level of production by non-OPEC countries and worldwide demand for oil and gas; - level of production from known reserves; - cost of exploring for and producing oil and gas; - level of drilling activity and drilling rig dayrates; - worldwide economic activity; - national government political requirements; - · development of alternate energy sources; and - environmental regulations.

-environmental regulations.

 If there is a significant reduction in demand for drilling services, in cash flows of drilling contractors, well servicing companies, or production companies or in drilling or well servicing rig utilization rates, then demand for the products and services of the Company will decline.

 Volatile oil and gas prices affect demand for our products.

 Oil and gas prices have been volatile since 1972.
 In general, oil prices approximated \$18-\$22 per barrel from 1991 through 1997, experienced a decline into the low teens in 1998 and 1999, and have generally ranged between \$25-\$100 per barrel since 2000.
-In 2008, oil prices were extremely volatile-oil prices rose to \$147 per barrel in July 2008 only to fall into the \$35-\$45 per barrel range in December 2008.
-In 2009, oil prices continued to be volatile, rising to the \$70 per barrel range during the year.
-In 2010 oil prices continued rising to finish the year well above \$80 per barrel.
-Domestic spot gas prices generally ranged between \$1.80-\$2.60 per mmbtu of gas from 1991 through 1999 then experienced spikes into the \$10 range in 2001 and 2003.
-Prices generally ranged between \$4.50-\$12.00 per mmbtu during 2005-2008.
-In 2009 and 2010, spot gas prices generally stabilized, dropping into the \$3 per mmbtu range during 2009 before rising slightly in 2010 to finish the year just under \$4 per mmbtu.
+In 2008, oil prices were extremely volatile - oil prices rose to \$147 per barrel in July 2008 only to fall into the \$35-\$45 per barrel range in December 2008.
+In 2009, oil prices continued to be volatile, rising from the \$30 per barrel range to the \$70 per barrel range during the year.
+Spot gas prices generally ranged between \$1.80-\$2.60 per mmbtu of gas from 1991 through 1999 then experienced severe spikes into the \$10 range in 2001 and 2003.
+Absent occasional spikes and dips due to imbalances in supply and demand, prices have generally ranged between \$4.50-\$12.00 per mmbtu during 2005-2008.
+In 2009, spot gas prices continued to be volatile, dropping into the \$3 per mmbtu range during the year.